Slightly-Deranged-Lunatic/Wordle-Solver/README.md

 Installation
 ---
+1. Make sure you have python installed
+   1.1 This can be done by running `python --version` 1.2 If you don't have it installed, you can download it from [their website](https://www.python.org/downloads/)
-1. Download the provided wordle-solver.zip from the latest [release](https://github.com/Slightly-Deranged-Lunatic/wordle-solver/releases/)
+2. Simply download the provided wordle-solver.zip from the latest [release](https://github.com/Slightly-Deranged-Lunatic/wordle-solver/releases/)

-2. Download the repo with `git clone https://github.com/Slightly-Deranged-Lunatic/wordle-solver` (Requires git)

 Usage
 ---
-1. Make sure you have python installed
-2. Run main.py
+1. Run main.py
-3. Follow the prompts in the terminal
+2. Follow the prompts in the terminal

 Credits
 ---